ingmapping/docker-mapnik-polar/README.md

 Once that you have your tiles exported in a folder directory structure, you can use/view the generated raster tiles using various JavaScript mapping libraries.
 OpenLayers can handle custom projections out of the box, and Leaflet with the [Proj4Leafletplugin](https://kartena.github.io/Proj4Leaflet/).
 For configuration settings for the viewer see: [polar_projections.txt](https://github.com/ingmapping/docker-mapnik-polar/blob/master/polar_projections.txt)

 [OpenLayers demo viewer of antarctica basemap in polar projection EPSG:3031](https://ingmapping.xyz/tileserver/osm_antarctica/index.html)

+Don't want to generate the tiles on your own?
+You can also download the "ready to use" generated tiles and demo viewer: [Download here](https://ingmapping.xyz/tileserver/osm_antarctica/osm_antarctica.zip)